twpayne/chezmoi/assets/chezmoi.io/docs/user-guide/password-managers/keepassxc.md

 !!! info

-    The KeepassXC CLI does not currently support any persistent login, which means that you will have to enter your password every time you run chezmoi.
+    The KeePassXC CLI does not currently support any persistent login, which means that you will have to enter your password every time you run chezmoi.

     Support for non-password authentication methods (e.g. YubiKey) is currently